jdutel42/pDC-Antiviral-Splicing/README.md

 ***
 ## Pipeline

-After, these preliminary analyses we conducted the full pipeline.
+Following the preliminary analyses, we conducted the full pipeline.
 First, we performed trimming of adapters and poor-quality reads using the Trimmomatic tool.
 These cleaned reads were then mapped against the human genome via a splice-aware mapper, STAR.
 Afterwards, these mapped reads were given to rMATS, a software for detecting alternative splicing events. rMATS outputs different types of events, and we have visualized all of this with various tools such as IGV and rmats2sashimiplot.

 ![img/Pipeline_flowchart.png](img/Pipeline_flowchart.png)

-### 1. Control quality and trimming
+### 1. Quality control and trimming

 #### 1.1.
 FastQC